$134,828,772 is the total amount of penalties to date that has been paid by organizations and individuals for noncompliance with HIPAA.

 The documents should provide a step-by-step plan of action on:

-the use of the information for your own purposes;
+- the use of the information for your own purposes; access management issues;

-Do you need to develop the necessary policies quickly and cost efficiently?
+Do you need to develop the necessary policies quickly and cost-efficiently?Contact Legal Nodes

 According to this standard, you also must have a contingency plan of what to do in case of emergency with ePHI like a power outage, vandalism, fire, etc. Your plan should include: